 Many people consume alcoholic beverages while relaxing on vacation and enjoying long holiday weekends with friends and family.
 This significantly increases the risk of drunk drivers and alcohol-related accidents.

-- Over the 2013 Fourth of July weekend, 540 people were killed and another 58,000 suffered serious injuries in alcohol-related car accidents, making July 4 the most dangerous holiday for travelers, according to the National Safety Council.
+- Over the 2013 Fourth of July weekend, 540 people were killed and another 58,000 suffered serious injuries in alcohol-related car accidents, making July 4 the most hazardous period for traveling, according to statistics and studies of the NSC (the National Safety Council).

 - Data from the NHTSA revealed that, between the years of 2007 and 2011, alcohol was a contributing factor in 61 vehicle fatalities each day over the Fourth of July weekend.
 This is more than the number of traffic fatalities during any other major holiday.